-We all have opinions about plants, some we like, some we do not.
-We may regard some plants as rather garish, maybe too flouncy and blousy, maybe just too yellow for our taste.
+We all have opinions about plants, some we like, some we don’t.
+We may regard some plants as rather garish, maybe too flouncy and blousy, or maybe just too yellow for our taste.
 We make judgements on plants much the same as we make judgements on anything else.
-We categorise and decide what we think and it takes quite something for this to be changed.
+We categorise and decide what we think and it takes something quite special for this opinion to be changed.

-I am the same as anyone else on this.
-There are plants I like and ones I definitely do not.
-Except I do know from experience that it is rare I can dislike a whole species of plant.
-So I will tell you that I do not like hostas, but there are one or two that are acceptable to me.
-I have never willingly bought a hosta, but a couple have crept into my garden from elsewhere and I have allowed them to stay.
-I also know that my taste is constantly evolving, at one time I did not understand why people like ferns, now the structural unfurlingness of them makes me just want more and more.
+There are plants I like, and ones I definitely don’t.
+Except I do know from experience that it’s rare for me to dislike a whole genus of plants.
+So I will tell you that I don’t like hostas, but there are one or two that are acceptable to me.
+I have never willingly bought a hosta, but a couple have crept into my garden from elsewhere and I’ve allowed them to stay.
+I also know that my taste is constantly evolving, at one time I didn’t understand why people liked ferns but now the structural unfurlingness of them makes me just want more and more.
 Taste is not a static thing.

-I have been a member of the Thompson & Morgan trial panel now for nearly two years.
-I was very pleased to be accepted to do it and I have found the experience rather enjoyable.
-It is also rather challenging as I do not get a choice of what is being sent yet I feel a responsibility to grow what they send me come what may.
-From day one I have embraced the fact that this would challenge me to face some of my demon plants and that I might have to accept some of them being allowed into my garden.
+I’ve been a member of the Thompson & Morgan trial panel now for nearly two years.
+I was very pleased to be accepted to do it and I’ve found the experience really enjoyable.
+It’s also rather challenging as I don’t get a choice of what is being sent, yet I feel a responsibility to grow what they send me, come what may.
+From day one I’ve embraced the fact that this would challenge me to face some of my demon plants and that I might have to accept some of them into my garden.

-Enter the petunias.
-I am not a petunia fan.
-I did find them often a bit garish and I think I considered them old fashioned in some way.
-This is slightly odd of me as I do not think I worry generally in terms of plant fashion, but I have thought about this quite a lot whilst sitting down to write this and it appears to be the deep-seated root of my issue with them.
-I have never bought any petunias but I have sometimes seen ones that I think look quite good, I remember seeing some once in a container at a rather famous garden and they looked wonderful, but I had not seen that particular variety for sale anywhere and the moment passed.
+Enter the petunia.
+I’m not a petunia fan.
+I often found them a bit garish and I think I considered them old-fashioned in some way.
+This is slightly odd of me as I don’t think I worry generally in terms of plant fashion, but I’ve thought about this quite a lot whilst sitting down to write this and it appears to be the deep-seated root of my issue with them.
+I’ve never bought any petunias but I’ve sometimes seen ones that I think look quite good.
+I remember seeing some once in a container at a rather famous garden and they looked wonderful, but I haven’t seen that particular variety for sale anywhere since and the moment passed.

-They look fantastic, the recent rain has helped them hugely and I keep them deadheaded.
-I am really happy with them and I would definitely grow them again, they have partnered the sweet peas perfectly.
+They look fantastic, the recent rain has helped them hugely, and I keep them deadheaded.
+I’m really happy with them and I would definitely grow them again; they’ve partnered the sweet peas perfectly.
 They are fantastically garish and I love the incredible depth of colour.
-Yes, what I thought I disliked is actually what I love about them.
+Yes, what I thought I disliked is actually what I love most!
 Yet another element of plant snobbery has been cured for me, petunias are now officially on the plant list.